 Following his ’mooning’ accident, and with a shattered pelvis, my son, Sean, was faced with months of bedridden immobility in the local hospital.
 He had to lie as still as possible, to give his bones a chance to repair themselves.
-As he was otherwise perfectly healthy this became an interminable, boring, experience.
+As he was otherwise perfectly healthy, this became an interminable, dull, experience.

-It was also very expensive.
-Eventually, I asked if it would be alright if he came home, but used a wheelchair instead of walking
+It was also costly.
+Eventually, I asked if it would be alright if, he came home, but used a wheelchair instead of walking

 They thought that was a great idea, and happily, if a trifle hurriedly, agreed.

 So began a time of times.
 He used to wheel himself around town, going to the bank and suchlike.
 Now people were very understanding of the difficulties this handsome young man so tragically had to face.
 They stepped aside, smiled gently, and helped him as much as they could.

 But then, this day came.
 He had rolled to the bank, drawn some cash, and then as the crowd parted for him and gave way, one of the wheels slipped off the pavement.
 Sean and his wheelchair landed in an unhappy pile in front of everybody.
 Horrified, people rushed to his assistance, cars stopped, and the drivers jumped out to help.